-Best code in available timeJune 4, 2018 engineering
+Best code in available timeJune 4, 2018 in Engineering philosophy

 Our job as software engineers is to bring other people’s dreams into the real world through a narrow time window.
 Our responsibility as software architects is to make sure they will fit.